 Canker sores, also known as aphthous ulcers, are open lesions that can develop anywhere inside the mouth, including under the tongue.

 Canker sores appear suddenly.
 They have no known cause but are not contagious.
-Some researchers believe that canker sores are a type of immune system response.

-Other factors can also trigger canker sores, such as:
+Other factors can also trigger canker sores,

 - an injury or damage to the tissue underneath the tongue